jorgebucaran/hyperapp/README.md

 ```

 {{
 Now let's put it all together.
-Say some random thing.
 There is a fair amount of code, but do not worry.
-We will go through it all!
+We'll go through it all!
 }}

 ```jsx